P-YNPM/granula-string/README.md

 `Why do I build this?`

-I found myself need to verify if a string is empty, or blank, or has reached a minimum number of characters very often, thus I build this granula-string and I do not have to write duplicated codes
+I found myself performing the same operation on string across various projects, thus I build this granula-string and I do not have to write duplicated codes

 `What are the functionalities?`

 1. Check if a string is empty
 2. Check if a string is blank
 3. Check if a string has reach a certain number of characters
+4. Check if both string is equal

 Of course the functionalities may increase in the future